javiguerra777/fullstack-blog-app/README.md

-# Fullstack Blog Application
+# Fullstack CMS Application
 <a name="top"></a>
-This is a fullstack application made for a blog.
+This is a fullstack application made for a CMS (Content Management System).
 The client side application was built with React, Typescript, Redux Tool Kit, and Socket-io.client.
 The server side application was built with Ruby on Rails.

 # Table of contents